evkx/evkx.github.io/content/models/cadillac/lyriq/LYRIQ_AWD/_index.md

 ## Performance

-The Cadillac LYRIQ AWD delivers a solid performance with a maximum power of 373 kW (507 hp / 500 bhp) and a total torque of 610 Nm (450 ft-lb).
+The Cadillac LYRIQ AWD delivers a solid performance with a maximum power of 373 kW (507 hp / 500 bhp) and a total torque of 610 Nm (450 lb-ft).
 It can accelerate from 0 to 100 km/h (0 to 62 mph) in 4.6 seconds and reaches a top speed of 210 km/h (131 mph), making it competitive within its class.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 110 kWh and a net usable capacity of 102 kWh, providing an 8 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 110 kWh and a net usable capacity of 102 kWh, providing an 8 kWh buffer (7.3%) for battery protection.

 The [EPA range](../../../../guides/understandingrange/epa/) is 307 miles (494 km).
 The consumption is 3.0mi/kWh for the EPA standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.